NETWAYS/gitlab-training/README.md

 changes on the default content of the training we are open for suggestions but keep in mind that the training is intended for a two day hands-on training.

-The rendered content will be updated at least if we do a newer version of the material which will also be tagged on git.

-Material is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+The material is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/).